-- Random Drive Sounds including track squeal, compressor, injectors, coal shoveling, and more.
+- Random Drive Sounds including track squeal, compressor, injectors, coal shovelling, and more.

-- Random Stop Sounds including compressor, injectors, blower, steam releases, coal shoveling and more.
+- Random Stop Sounds including compressor, injectors, blower, steam releases, coal shovelling and more.

 - Generator controlled Headlight.
 The headlight is controlled by the generator sound (Optional)